 When I saw the Asus ROG Swift PG27UQ for the first time back in May earlier this year, I thought the future of monitors had finally arrived.
 After more than a year of waiting, false starts and simply not being able to have as much fun as our console box friends with their fancy pants 4K HDR TVs, both the PG27UQ and the Acer Predator X27 promptly blew me away with their stunning Nvidia G-Sync HDR screens.
 Powered by 384 dynamic backlight zones that can reach up to 1000cd/m2 brightness, a massive 144Hz refresh rate and a 4K resolution, these were by far and away the best gaming monitors I’d ever seen.

 Even now, months later that initial frisson of excitement hasn’t faded.
 Yes, there have been disappointments (*cough*Acer*cough*), and yes, neither screen is perhaps as perfect as it should be.
 But man alive, HDR on PC is still pretty special when everything gets it just right.
-And now, after having a second go on the Asus to re-test some of my previous colour accuracy figures (turns out I missed the not at all obvious option to enable its wide colour gamut the first time round), this is definitely the screen to go for if you’re thinking of picking one up on the cheap this Black Friday and Cyber Monday.
+And now, after having a second go on the Asus to re-test some of my previous colour accuracy figures (turns out I missed the not at all obvious option to enable its wide colour gamut the first time round), this is definitely the screen to go for if you’re thinking of picking one up on the cheap this Black Friday.

 £2200 is actually a fraction better than its original launch price of £2300, but I’m still not sure how I feel about that spending that kind of money on a gaming monitor.
 When I first saw the PG27UQ and Acer Predator X27, all Nvidia let slip was that they’d be “at least” a grand.
 A grand I can get behind.
 I’d spend a grand on a nice Ultra HD Premium-certified TV for playing games on, and I was sufficiently impressed by each monitor’s overall image quality at the time that I’d more or less convinced myself that, yes, I’d probably pay that amount of money for an equivalent monitor as well – even if these ones were only 27in instead of 55in.